Clonmacnoise: Buildings and High Crosses

 Temple Kelly: All that remains of this church are the low-lying perimeter stones, which still give a good indication of the church's original size.

-Temple Ciarán: At 2.8 by 3.8 metres, the smallest church in Clonmacnoise.
+Temple Ciarán: Located near the centre of the site.
+At 2.8 by 3.8 metres, it is the smallest church in Clonmacnoise.
+Built in 909, much of the walls are original and is considered the oldest dated stone church surviving in Ireland.
 Traditionally presented as the grave site of St. Ciarán, excavations of the church unearthed the Clonmacnoise Crozier, but no saintly remains.

-Cross of the Scriptures: This 4-metre-high sandstone cross is one of the most skilfully executed of the surviving high crosses in Ireland, and of particular interest for its surviving inscription, which asks a prayer for Flann Sinna, King of Ireland, and Abbot Colmán who commissioned the cross.
+Cross of the Scriptures: A 4-metre-high sandstone cross is one of the most skilfully executed of the surviving Irish high crosses, of particular interest for its inscription asking for a prayer for Flann Sinna, King of Ireland and Abbot Colmán who commissioned the cross.
 Both men were also responsible for the building of the cathedral.
 The cross was carved from Clare sandstone c.900.
 The surface of the cross is divided into panels, showing scenes including the Crucifixion, the Last Judgement, and Christ in the Tomb.
 The original was moved into the visitors' centre in 1991 to preserve it from the elements; a replica stands at the original site.

 Cathedral (Temple McDermot): Building started around 909 by King Flann Sinna and Abbot Colmán mac Ailella.
 The west doorway has been recently (and somewhat controversially), comprehensively restored with the Gothic-style north doorway, often called the Whispering Arch, dating to the mid-15th century.
 The cathedral is the largest of the churches at Clonmacnoise.
 Rory O'Connor, the last High King of Ireland, was buried near the altar in 1198, joining his father Turlough.
 Most of the graves currently seen in the church are those of the Coghlan family, whose patriarch extensively rebuilt the cathedral in the mid-seventeenth century.

 Temple Melaghlin: Built c.1200.
 Also called the King's Church, due to the fact that at least seven generations of Melaghlin Kings are said to be buried underneath the structure.
 The church is also believed to have housed the scriptorium, the room where the manuscripts were designed and decorated.

 South Cross: A 9th-century piece originally situated at the southern end of the site's central hub.
 It has one Christian scene on its west face, a rough carving of the Crucifixion of Christ.
 Many believe that the Cross may have been part inspiration for the later Cross of the Scriptures.
 Again, the original is in the interpretative centre, with a replica occupying its original site.

 Temple Dowling: Originally built in the 10th century, this tiny church is named after Edmund Dowling, who renovated it in 1689, placing a stone carving of his family crest above the door.

 Temple Hurpan: Built in the 17th century at the east end of Temple Dowling, this annex had no religious function outside of being a burial ground for some members of the local parish.
 Sometimes referred to as MacClaffey's Church.